Japan quake shock absorber maker: products may have been used nationwide

 The list of 70 suspected buildings around Japan included the central government building housing the transport ministry, where the news conference was being held, with the officials saying they were hurrying to make further confirmations.

+Shigeki Hirokado, president of KYB subsidiary Kayaba System Machinery, which KYB has said was also involved in the data falsification, said its quake shock absorbers were exported to Taiwan and that some of them were problem products, but the number was “extremely small”.

 One of the most common kinds of earthquake shock absorber is a piston-like mechanism usually located in the basement of a building.
-Another, used in higher buildings, is embedded in the walls at different levels of the structure.
+Another, used in higher buildings, is embedded in the walls at different levels of a structure.

-A spokesman for the organizers of the Tokyo 2020 Olympics said on Thursday they had been told by the Tokyo government that KYB products were used at several venues for the Games, but did not identify them or give any other details.
+A spokesman for Tokyo 2020 said on Thursday they had been told by the Tokyo government that KYB products were used at several venues for the Games but that they were waiting for details.

 A Tokyo government official said it was possible KYB products had been used in the aquatics center and an arena to be used for volleyball, both under construction, but authorities were awaiting further information.